wireapp/wire-server/docs/legacy/reference/config-options.md

 that have created them while it was allowed.
 This may change in the future.

-### Team Feature teamSearchVisibility
+### Team searchVisibility

-The feature flag `teamSearchVisibility` affects the outbound search of user searches.
+The team flag `searchVisibility` affects the outbound search of user searches.
 If it is set to `no-name-outside-team` for a team then all users of that team will no longer be able to find users that are not part of their team when searching.
 This also includes finding other users by by providing their